How to Start an LLC in West Virginia

 3. Submit LLC Articles of Organization

-Note: All of the information on this form will become part of the public record.
+Note: All of the information on your WV Articles of Organization will go on public record.

 - LLC type.
 Indicate whether your LLC will be a standard LLC or a professional LLC.
-Professional LLCs offer services that require special licensing (think attorneys, architects, and doctors) and must attach additional paperwork.

 - Business email.
 The state will send annual report reminders to this email address.